ValentinKronlund/Summoners_Terminal/README.md

   - Level up multiplier should kick in for each concecutive level.
   - Max level should be 18.

-- NPC behaviour.

-  - Overload minion.takeDamage() so that it can take an index (displayed when hit).
-  - Add enemy champion behaviour.
-  - Truncate gold value to use 🪙 instead of text.

-- Friendly NPC:

-  - Add player nexus.
-  - (Optional) - Add friendly minions.

 - Add Towers.
   - Tower should attack player if they attempt to hit it.
   - (Optional) - Tower should attack minions if possible (even when player hits tower).

 - Add more dynamic items effects.
   - Crit chance.
   - Reduced healing.